-As the Nutcracker is a staple of Christmas entertainment, so too is Churchill Falls an old chestnut of local political theatre which must be trotted out and recited by the amateur dramatic society currently running the province at the moment.
+As the Nutcracker is a staple of Christmas entertainment, so too is Churchill Falls an old chestnut of local political theatre which must be trotted out and recited by whatever amateur dramatic society is running the province at the moment.

-Right off the opening curtain there is the idea that after 40 years and legions of legal minds racked up billable hours, one of them noticed that the idea that the contract isn’t fair could be the Golden BB capable of clearing up the province’s greatest political mess.
+Right off the opening curtain, there is the idea that after 40 years and the ponderings of every legal genius around, the latest legal genius has come up with the idea that the fact the contract isn’t fair could be the Golden BB capable of clearing up the province’s greatest political mess.

-And if your sides are not heaving at that thought, consider that after three years of invoicing on top of the 37 that went before, the high-priced Quebec gag writers then conceived of the equally einsteinian thought that the whole thing could be cleared up by writing a nice letter to Hydro-Quebec noting that the contract was unfair and should be reworked.
+If your sides are not heaving at that thought, consider that after three years of invoicing on top of the 37 that went before, the high-priced Quebec gag writers then conceived of the equally einsteinian thought that - rather than going to court - the whole thing could be cleared up by writing a nice letter to Hydro-Quebec noting that the contract was unfair and should be reworked.

 There are japes enough in this year’s performance so that even the bit players can fire off a zinger.
 No political observer worth his or her salt in the province has been able to stifle the snickers at the very thought of Kathy Dunderdale accusing someone else of not understanding what is going on around her.